mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 We began by hosting user research sessions to understand how our users felt about the current onboarding flow.
 We recruited participants to come into our office and test out our current onboarding flow.
 Here's what we learned:

 - Our users had no idea that they would be connected to a stylist, a real person, at the end of onboarding.
 - Users didn't yet trust that their stylist was right for them
 - Users expected to be asked style questions, lifestyle questions, and personal information
 - Our branding and visual assets turned off our target audience

-  ​

-**User research with our stylists**
+**More insights**

 We also interviewed a handful of stylists to understand how they were using new user's onboarding information.
 We learned that they weren't using any of the information that our user's gave during sign-up 😭.
 Stylists felt overwhelmed by the way we presented new user information to them.
 This resulted in our stylists **creating another onboarding for their new leads** by sending them dense style surveys via email.
 This workflow is not only unproductive for stylists, but resulted in a clunky and unenjoyable experience for our users.

-### our goal was to create an onboarding process that resulted in a nautral handoff to a member's assigned stylist.
+> our goal was to create an onboarding process that resulted in a nautral handoff to a member's assigned stylist.

 ### Focused Ideation###

 We wanted to explore broad provocative solutions, as well as near-term improvements that we could implement in the interim.

 **Near term concepts**